Shalom Y'all

-Shalom Y'all is a restaurant serving Israeli, Mediterranean, and Middle Eastern cuisine in Portland, Oregon.
+Shalom Y'all (sometimes stylized as Shalom Y'all!) is a restaurant serving Israeli, Mediterranean, and Middle Eastern cuisine in Portland, Oregon, United States.
+There were two locations, before one restaurant rebranded as Lil' Shalom.
+Lil' Shalom closed permanently in 2025.

 Description

 Shalom Y'all is a restaurant in southeast Portland's Buckman neighborhood.
 Portland Monthly has described the restaurant as an "Israeli street food kitchen".
 The menu has included cucumber-kohlrabi salads, hummus plates with maitake mushrooms or braised lamb, oregano-perfumed lambchops, muhamara, a blackberry Manischewitz-spiked spritzer, and flatbread with a roasted pepper spread and pomegranate molasses.
+Both Shalom Y'all and its spin-off Lil' Shalom have served corn ribs.

 History

 The original restaurant was established in May 2016, initially operating in the Pine Street Market.
 The business relocated to 1128 Southwest Alder Street in 2017.

 Plans for a second location in southeast Portland were announced in November 2017.
+The outpost opened in February 2018.

 The business is operated by Sesame Collective.
 Laura Amans, Jamal Hassan, Kasey Mills are co-owners.